hackerlab-uchile/mail_relay/README.md

         - **test_aliases.py**: Tests for alias endpoints.
         - **test_users.py**: Tests for user endpoints.
       - **main.py**: The main entry point for the application.
+  - **frontend/**: Contains all frontend related files and directories
+  - **db-init-scripts/**: Contains scripts that are executed during the initialization of the database container.
   - **.env**: Environment variables of the project.
   - **docker-compose.yml**: Configuration for Docker Compose.
 Used to define and run multi-container Docker applications.
-  - **frontend/**: Contains all frontend related files and directories